endoflife-date/endoflife.date/products/clamav.md

 ---

-> [ClamAV®](https://www.clamav.net/) is an open source antivirus engine for detecting trojans,
+> [ClamAV](https://www.clamav.net/) is an open source antivirus engine for detecting trojans,
 > viruses, malware & other malicious threats.

 LTS releases are supported for at least three years, and new LTS release are identified approximately every two years.
-Each LTS release are supported with critical patch versions and access to download signatures.
+Each LTS release is supported with critical patch versions and access to download signatures.

 Regular (non-LTS) releases are supported with critical patch versions for at least four months from the initial publication date of the next release, or until the next-next release is published.
-Non-LTS releases will be allowed access to download signatures until at least four months after the next-next release is published.
+Non-LTS releases are allowed access to download signatures until at least four months after the next-next release is published.